phax/ph-poi/README.md

 ph-poi
 ======

-Java library with some Apache POI improvements
+Java library with some Apache POI improvements.
+Also adds some helper functions to more easily read and write typesafe Excel files.

 #Maven usage
 Add the following to your pom.xml to use this artifact: